cyrusnderitu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that creates a file with text Best School Script that writes into a files the result of ls -la Script that dublicates last line of a file
+Script that deletes all reguar files with .js ext in present dir and subfolders